rustymorris/til/ansible/ansible.md

 files routers.yml

-"username and password needs moved out of code of course"
+"username and password needs moved out of the code"

 **routers.yml**